Living on one income in a two income world.

 Plus it makes you find contentment in what you own.
 No more overwhelm and stress.

-If you don’t know where to start on your minimizing journey, I highly recommend this book on minimizing.
-It isn’t the Marie Kondo method of sparking joy.
+If you don't know where to start on your minimizing journey, I highly recommend this book on minimizing (don't worry, it isn't the Marie Kondo method of sparking joy).
 My favorite book helped me to minimize and eliminate so much unnecessary items out of our house.
 Pick it up for your motivation and then pass it along to a friend after you are done (or keep it because each year you probably will want minimize more and more out of your house).

 Living with less makes living on one income easier on your budget.

 Related Reading: Our Journey to Own Less Stuff After 6 Weeks Without Our Things